cloudmesh-deprecated/deprecated-cmd3-pbs/doc/twisterPipelineSetup.rst

 	- AMQ_HOME (check .bashrc file to see if environmental variable is AMQ_HOME or ACTIVEMQ_HOME if it already exists)

-- Set up environmental variables in .bashrc so that you don't have to do it every single session.
-	- TWISTER_HOME
-	- ANT_HOME
-	- JAVA_HOME
-	- AMQ_HOME (check .bashrc file to see if environmental variable is AMQ_HOME or ACTIVEMQ_HOME if it already exists)

 - Optional: Download JAVA JDK in order to have original JDK as a backup.